gabrieladiazpardo/cleaning-retrieving-occ-code/README.md

     source venv/bin/activate
 ```

-Then execute set up of the package in terminal:
+Then execute set up of the package in termina:

 ```cmd
     python setup.py sdist